 Our community is made of the people from various different backgrounds; therefore we aim to promote the understanding and appreciation of different faiths and cultures within our society and the wider world.
 This is celebrated at Westfield by acknowledging where pupils come from via the flags within the school, our ‘Taste of Westfield’ recipe book of recipes from around the world submitted by our families.
 We encourage children to learn about different cultures and religions in order to promote a greater understanding and appreciation of them.

 We offer a broad and balanced curriculum that incorporates British values, cultural and religious understanding and tolerance.
 We actively monitor and tackle all forms of bullying and harassment (this includes cyber bullying, prejudice based bullying related to appearance, SEND, sex, race, religion and belief, disability, sexual orientation or gender reassignment) with a programme within the PSHE curriculum specifically looking at how we view others and human rights.

 We have a very positive ethos which enables children to develop self-confidence and to feel part of our special community.
 We actively promote courtesy and good manners to all.
 As part of our cross curricular week pupils learn about the wider community, national and global themes as well as links to the wider curriculum and their own and others well-being.
 We support national themed days through assemblies and through fundraising events chosen by the School Council

 Our Quality marks recognise the work that we do with pupils regarding understanding of themselves and others health well-being and beliefs.
-Our Year 5 PSHCE programme covers a unit of work on self-knowledge, self-esteem and self-confidence as well as an Enrichment programme for targeted pupils.
 We engage fully with many sporting events in the locality and promote sports leaders to help at lower/primary schools events also.